 Editor’s note: Readers often ask us to recommend English translations of the Holy Qur’an.
-In this informative essay Dr. Khaleel Mohammed of San Diego University, California, assesses numerous popular as well as lesser known translations of the Qur’an which have appeared in print over the last several decades, upto approximately 2004-2005, when this essay first appeared.
+In this informative essay Dr. Khaleel Mohammed of San Diego University, California, assesses numerous popular as well as lesser known translations of the Qur’an which have appeared in print over the last several decades, upto 2005 when this essay first appeared.

 Readers and students of Islamic studies as well as scholars who utilize English translations either for personal enrichment or for their studies and research are invited to join in a dicussion about their preferred translations, and why.
 Please complete the LEAVE A COMMENT box at the bottom of this page.